Chrissie Gittins

 Chrissie Gittens

-In 2005 Chrissie was awarded an Arts Council Grant for the Arts to complete her short story collection.
-Family Connections was published in April 2007 by Salt Publishing.
-She has read her stories at Manchester Central Library, at Newcastle and Salford Universities, and on BBC Radio Four.
+In 2005 Chrissie was awarded an Arts Council Grant for the Arts to complete her short story collection Family Connections.
+Her second collection Between Here and Knitwear (Unthank Books, 2015) was shortlisted for the 2016 Saboteur Awards; it was also chosen by Helen Dunmore as one of her top 2 collections of 2015, and has received 15 appreciative reviews including reviews in The Sunday Times and the Times Literary Supplement.
+Chrissie has read her stories at Manchester Central Library, at Newcastle and Salford Universities, Brixton Book Jam and on BBC Radio Four.
 Her radio plays, which include Starved for Love, Life Assurance and Dinner in the Iguanodon, have starred Patricia Routledge, Jan Ravens and Sorcha Cusack.

 Short Stories Children's Poetry